MasterCourse Human Resources and Global Mobility 2018

 The Dutch Institute for Taxation and Economics (FEI BV) of the Erasmus University will be offering a course named Human Resources & Global Mobility.
 This academic MasterCourse has been established in collaboration with The Expatise Academy.
-Eight lectures and online self-study of MC Human Resources and Global Mobility will start in January 2017.
 The course will be given in English.

 About the Mastercourse Human Resources and Global Mobility

 education at an academic level.
 The course will be taught by prominent experts from academia, multinational companies, government agencies and renowned consultancy firms.
 An overview can be found in the detailed curriculum;

 meet qualifications for the new generation HR GM professional;